star signs: meet the woman behind the cult brand aries arise | read | i-D

 So what happened?

 How do you make choices about things?
-Do you wake up in the middle of the night and think there isn't enough color?
+Do you wake up in the middle of the night and think there isn't enough colour?

-No, [laughs] there is probably too much color.
+No, (laughs) there is probably too much colour.
 We have a weird working process which might have to change, everything is largely instinctive.
-Aries is really process-driven.
-At Silas it would be like "I want one of these — who can I find to make me one of these for the best price in the best possible way?"
-Now I work backwards almost, I take the sweatshirt and dye it in the machine and color it and cut it this way and see what comes out.
+Aries is really process driven.
+At Silas it would be like "I want one of these-who can I find to make me one of these for the best price in the best possible way?"
+Now I work backwards almost - I take the sweatshirt and dye it in the machine and colour it and cut it this way and see what comes out.
 And then you have to get factories to copy it.
 I'm learning on the job all the time.
 I'm studying what process means.
-All of a sudden it has become possible to draw something on a bit of paper, send it to China, and get something back, but you loose fit and cut.
+All of a sudden it has become possible to draw something on a bit of paper, send it to China and get something back, but you loose fit and cut.
 I'm a perfectionist.
 I don't want something with a wonky armhole.

+Read: How artist Polly Nor uses frustration, anxiety and sadness to fuel her creativity.

 Text Richard Sloan